edkedk99/hledger-lots/docs/README.md

 If you add *price directives* for the commodity in a date after the last purchase, additional indicators will be shown related to the performance of the investment.
-See [indicators](#indicators) help for more detail.
+See [indicators](#indicators) help for more detail and [market prices](market_prices) to download the prices from [Yahoo Finance](https://finance.yahoo.com/).

 ## Indicators